d2l-ai/d2l-en/chapter_attention-mechanisms/nadaraya-waston.md

 plot_kernel_reg(y_hat)
 ```

-Now we visualize the attention weights.
+Now let us take a look at the attention weights.
 Here testing inputs are queries while training inputs are keys.
 Since both inputs are sorted,
 we can see that the closer the query-key pair is,